Maiq-The-Dude/HolySigmar/README.md

 # Holy Sigmar
 - Allows flintlock weapons to be spawnlocked
-- Disables leaderboard uploads for the remainder of a session when a flintlock is spawnlocked
+- Disables TNH leaderboard submission after a flintlock is spawned from spawnlocked.
+Reloading or changing the scene will re-enable TNH leaderboard submission

 ## Manual Installation
 Requires